movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 Upon the completion of the course you will have an option to join a 6-week continuation, if you want to go further.
-These will be weekly movement classes playing with and building onto the motor skills you've learnt.
+These will be weekly movement classes playing with and building onto the motor skills from the basic course.
 We will focus on improving your strength-to-weight ratio – especially through re-introducing developmental movements such as crawling and hanging and support you in building robust functional strength.
 Schedule and price of the 6-week continuation course will depend on the number of participants.

 Get in touch on 07936348233 or ivana@movementkitchen.co.uk to find out about the next start date and book your spot.